sheydamd/scrapping2/readme.md

 # Varzesh3 Search Automation with Selenium

 This project is a simple Python automation script using Selenium and Microsoft Edge.
-It opens the [Varzesh3](https://www.varzesh3.com) website, clicks the search icon, and searches for a specific keyword ("Barcelona").
+It opens the [Varzesh3](https://www.varzesh3.com) website, clicks the search icon, and searches for a specific keyword ("بارسلونا").
-##  Requirements

-To run this script, you’ll need the following:
-- Python packages:
-  - selenium
 ## Installation

-### 1. Installation

-`Terminal`
+`bash`
 - Make venv by using:
     - python -m venv .venv
 - active it by using: